monte-flora/scikit-explain/README.md

 statsmodels
 seaborn>=0.11.0
 ```
+Scikit-explain has built-in saving and loading function for pandas dataframes and xarray datasets.
+Datasets are saved in netCDF4 format.
+To use this feature, install netCDF4 with one of the following: `pip install netCDF4` or `conda install -c conda-forge netCDF4`

 ### Initializing scikit-explain
 The interface of scikit-explain is ```ExplainToolkit```, which houses all of the explainability methods and their corresponding plotting methods.
 See the tutorial notebooks for examples.